analogdevicesinc/energy-metic-service/README.md

 ## Example Directory Structure

-### Example
+### Example Directory

-Demonstrates how to use the MetIC Service to retrieve data from the ADE9178 with minimal changes required for communication.
-Refer to the respective readme for more details.
+This directory contains a minimal example demonstrating how to use the MetIC Service to communicate with the ADE9178.
+It includes basic register read and write operations.
+For more details, refer to the `readme.md` within the directory.

 ```
-example/
-├── source/           Example source files for ADE9178 interaction
-├── include/          Example header files
-├── example/          Simple example using MetIC APIs
-├── interface/        Interface files for ADE9178 communication
+examples/
-├── project/
+├── projects/
-│   ├── vscode/               VSCode project files
+│   ├── .vscode/            VSCode project files
+│   ├── workspace/          VSCode workspace settings
+│   ├── config/             Application configuration files
 │   ├── CMakeLists.txt      CMake build configuration
 │   ├── CMakePresets.json   CMake build presets
-├── readme.md         Readme
+├── readme.md               Example documentation
+├── src_include/            Source (.c) and header (.h) files
 ```

-### Eval Firmware Example
+### Eval Firmware Directory

-Designed to evaluate the ADE9178 using the MetIC Service and external modules for user interaction.
-See the respective readme for more information.
+This directory provides a more comprehensive evaluation firmware for the ADE9178, utilizing the MetIC Service along with additional modules for user interaction.
+See the directory's `readme.md` for further information.

 ```
 eval_firmware/
-├── source/           Example source files for ADE9178 interaction
+├── src/                    Source files for ADE9178 interaction
-├── include/          Example header files
+├── include/                Header files
-├── simple_example/   Simple example using MetIC APIs
 ├── project/
-│   ├── vscode/               VSCode project files
+│   ├── .vscode/            VSCode project files
 │   ├── CMakeLists.txt      CMake build configuration
 │   ├── CMakePresets.json   CMake build presets
-├── readme.md         Readme
+├── readme.md               Evaluation firmware documentation
 ```

 ## Building, Running, and Debugging Examples